TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 ## Toggle and rollout evaluation

-When evaluating whether a feature toggle is active for a particular user, the SDK checks whether the current date is within the start and end date for a particular toggle and whether the toggle is current active (i.e., not paused).
+When evaluating whether a feature toggle is active for a particular user, the SDK checks whether the current date is within the start and end date for a particular toggle and whether the toggle is currently active (i.e., not paused).
 If both of these are true, then the SDK returns `true` for this feature.

 For a rollout, the same initial checks on the date range and the active status of the rollout are performed.
 If either is false, then the SDK returns `false` for the feature.
 If both are true, then the SDK uses a **hashing function** to hash the **concatenated string of the `user_id` and the feature `name`** into a **value between 0 and 1**.
 If this value is less than or equal to the rollout percentage expressed as a decimal value, then the SDK returns `true` for this feature.